guilhermesena1/guilhermesena1.github.io/_posts/2022-07-19-possibly-the-most-naive-phylogenetic-reconstruction-algorithm.md

 between the genome sequences, where the sequences are strings of characters (A, C, G, T) representing chromosomes.
 This is easier said than done.
 First, we need to define what "similarity" of sequences means.
-Genome divergence occurs through a sequence of transformations:
-Mutations, nucleotide insertions, deletions, duplications of certain sequences, and possible translocations and inversions of large portions of the genome.
-Can you think of a similarity metric between two strings that would identify similar genomic sequences under these potential differences?
+When speciation occurs, independent genome divergence occurs through a sequence of transformations: mutations, nucleotide insertions, deletions, duplications of certain sequences, and possible translocations and inversions of large portions of the genome.
+Simply put, pieces of DNA can move around, mutate, copy-paste themselves, and other small operations that can significantly change the resulting sequence.
+Can you think of a similarity metric between two strings that would identify similar genomic sequences under these potential change operations?
+Think if edit distance would be enough.
+Yes?
+No?
 To me at least it is not immediately obvious.
+Simple translocations of genome sequences can significantly change the edit distance.

 In most bioinformatics methods used today, comparison of sequences is done through (possibly some modification of) the [local alignment of